 Once I sanded the edges of the plywood, I stained with a chocolate gel stain, then followed up with a gray gel stain.
 The gray really made a difference and softened the chocolate.

 I love that you can take a piece of plain old plywood and make it look like a gorgeous piece of something wonderful!
 It looks so good, don’t you agree?

 - Tack cloths

 - Shop Rages

 - White Antiquing Wax

-- 220 Grit sand paper Did you know you can rinse and reuse theses blocks?
-Yup, you can.
+- 220 Grit sand paper.
+Did you know you can rinse and reuse theses blocks?

-With a bit of distressing this piece and a white wax top coat to soften it up, she came out real pretty.
+With a bit of distressing this piece and a white wax top coat to soften it up, she looks pretty.
 I like these tables and how long and skinny they are.
-They look attractive against the wall, maybe in a foyer for a hall decorative ‘catch-all’ table, or of course, behind your sofa.
+They look attractive against the wall, maybe in a foyer for a hall decorative ‘catch-all’ table or of course, behind your sofa.

 Would love to read your comment below.

 “I want to make beautiful things, even if nobody cares!” – Sal Bass